It’s online convention season, and I’ll be running games at two separate conventions in October.

 The single greatest thing about GenCon was the number of amazing people I got to meet.
 It started with meeting a fan at the airport on the way to Indianapolis, something which I hadn’t at all expected.

 On Wednesday I went to the IGDN Social at Loughmiller’s pub and was introduced to some two dozen other members of the network.
 I’ve talked to most of these people through e-mail and Google+, but it wasn’t until now that I got to meet any of them in person.
-It was great to get to … Continue reading
+It was great to get to see so many …

 Summer convention season is once again upon us, and that means it’s time for a friendly reminder about being aware of yourself and your surroundings while you’re interacting with others in large crowds.